samueldsingh/data-engineering/sql/2-basic-operations.md

 The Joins Available in MYSQL are,

-- INNER JOIN -
+- INNER JOIN: Returns only the rows where there is a match in both tables.
-- CROSS JOIN -
+- CROSS JOIN: Returns the Cartesian product of both tables.
-- INNER STRAIGHT_JOIN -
+- INNER STRAIGHT_JOIN:
 - CROSS STRAIGHT_JOIN -
 - LEFT JOIN -
 - RIGHT JOIN -